-[58] The interests underlying the open court principle are not absolute and sometimes in order to provide proper administration of justice restrictions on access can occur.
-However, if such restrictions are applied the restrictions must be consistent with section 2(b) of the Charter of Rights and Freedoms.

-[59] Although the open court principle refers specifically to courts, it can also apply to tribunals.
+- [51] The interests underlying the open court principle are not absolute and sometimes in order to provide proper administration of justice restrictions on access can occur.
+However, if such restrictions are applied, this must be done in a manner consistent with section 2(b) of the Charter of Rights and Freedoms. - [52] Although the open court principle refers specifically to courts, it can also apply to tribunals.
 The courts have commented on the application of the open court principle to quasi-judicial proceedings of tribunals.
 The decision in R. v.
-Canadian Broadcasting Corporation, found that:
+Canadian Broadcasting Corporation found that: